Improved Status Updates: Spanning Backup for Google Workspace

-Google Apps Backup You Can Trust
+Google Workspace Backup You Can Trust

 One of the things that really sets Spanning apart is the transparency and detailed status reporting that we provide.
-When you log in to Spanning Backup for Google Apps and click on the Status tab, you’re taken to a page that provides an in-depth status overview of the backups for your domain by day as well as by user.
+When you log in to Spanning Backup for Google Workspace and click on the Status tab, you’re taken to a page that provides an in-depth status overview of the backups for your domain by day as well as by user.
 The green dots mean that there are no problems, the grey dots mean that nothing was backed up, and the yellow dots indicate that there was some kind of problem during the backup.

-Spanning Backup for Google Apps is the only solution that will notify you of these problems.
+Spanning Backup for Google Workspace is the only solution that will notify you of these problems.
 We do it because you trust us with your data, and we need to continue to earn your trust by being transparent with your data.

 For the yellow dots, we’ve provided you with a bit more information on how to resolve any backup problems and turn yellow back to green.
 There are 3 kinds of problems.